Wayne Thiebaud: Sugar & Spice and Everything Nice

 Teaching and Personal Life

-Thiebaud started teaching at Sacramento City College in 1952.
-In 1960, he became an Assistant Professor at the University of California, Davis.
-He retired in 1991 but continues to teach as a Professor Emeritus.
-He says that the students keep him honest.
+Even though he exhibited internationally, he was also a teacher, first at Sacramento City College, and then at University of California at Davis.
+He said that the students kept him honest.
 “They ask tough questions and are wonderfully ironic.”
+Even after he retired he continued to teach one class a semester into his 80s.
 (UC Davis, “The Art of Wayne’s World”, 2005.)
 His teaching philosophy is straightforward.
 Thiebaud makes sure that students learn the basics of drawing, painting, and art theory.
 He says they should paint what they know, much as he paints scenes from his past and scenes from his present in the Sacramento area where he still lives.

 Wayne Thiebaud has been married twice.
 He had two children with his first wife, Patricia Patterson, one of whom is the model and writer Twinka Thiebaud.
 With his second wife, Betty Jean Carr, he had a son, Paul LeBaron Thiebaud, who became an art dealer and sadly passed away from colon cancer in 2010.
 He also adopted Betty Jean’s son, Matthew.
 Thiebaud and Betty Jean were married for 51 years until her death and she was one of his favorite subjects to paint.
 The woman on the left in his 1965 Two Seated Figures is Betty Jean!

 Thiebaud’s Humor and Work Ethic